neilandruski/neilandruski/README.md

 # Hi, I’m Neil Andruski @neilandruski 👋

 ### I am IT Support Specialist in Philadelphia.
-Currently studying Cybersecurity and Information Assurance at WGU.
+Recent graduate in Cybersecurity and Information Assurance from WGU.

 ## **Interests**
   - 👀 I’m interested in Cybersecurity and automation scripts